 If we remember back to the second email mistake, most folks have a crowded inbox.
 Lots of emails mean you have 7-12 seconds to capture people's attention, engage them with your content, and get them to do something with what they've just read.

 One of the biggest mistakes I see in sales emails is the lack of a call-to-action.
 There are either far too many or none at all.
 In short, you must answer the question, "What do I want people to do with the information I've just provided them?"
 (Hint: the answer can't be "everything" or "nothing.")

-You want people to take advantage of a deal you’re offering?
+Do you want people to take advantage of a deal you're offering?
 Great.
-Give them a link which clearly points them to the place where they can buy.
-Use words like “click here” or “take action!”
+Give them a link that clearly points them to the place where they can buy.
+Use words like "click here" or "take action!"
 You want to make it plain what people are supposed to do.
-Don’t make them guess.
+Don't make them guess.

 Here's an example from Frank & Oak: